Signs You Have Drywood Termites

 How to Prevent Drywood Termite Damage

-- Keep firewood at least twenty feet away from your house.
+- Keep firewood, for outdoor fire pits and fireplaces, at least twenty feet away from your house.
 Raise it off the ground and protect it from water.

 - Trim trees and shrubs so that their branches do not touch the exterior of your home.